Huge blast at Moscow area factory adds to Russian jitters as new drone attacks are blamed on Ukraine | Law-Order

 The Zagorsk plant explosion blew out windows in nearby apartment buildings and prompted the evacuation of the surrounding area, the regional governor said.
 Five people were feared trapped under rubble.

+Some Russian media reported that the blast was caused by a drone attack, but multiple Russian officials — including Vorobyov and Russia's Investigative Committee — denied that.
+The Investigative Committee, Russia's top law enforcement agency, said in a statement it has launched a criminal inquiry on charges of violating industrial safety requirements at hazardous production facilities.

-Earlier, officials said Russian air defences shot down two drones aimed at Moscow overnight, in what they described as Ukraine's latest attempt to strike the Russian capital in an apparent campaign to unnerve Muscovites and take the war to Russia.
+A 1995 report by the U.S. Department of Commerce described the factory as "a producer of precision optical equipment for the military."
+Earlier, officials said Russian air defenses shot down two drones aimed at Moscow overnight, in what they described as Ukraine's latest attempt to strike the Russian capital in an apparent campaign to unnerve Muscovites and take the war to Russia.

 In another incident that caused alarm, Ukrainian media reported social media blogs as saying that a thick plume of smoke billowed over Sevastopol.